A new article (from a LOTR artist and/or collector) will be added each month or so.

 Renae DeLiz’s The Power of the Rings, four-card MI panel depicting the Elves, Dwarves and Kings of Men, the four pieces were separated and pack-inserted in 2006.
 The LOTR Arts collection contains two such panels.

-In 2007, the Kings of Men card 4 was purchased via an eBay BIN
+In 2007, the Kings of Men right-hand card was purchased via an eBay BIN.

-Four year later, the Kings of Men card 3, appeared on eBay and was acquired after extensive negotiations
+Four year later, the Kings of Men left-hand card, appeared on eBay and was acquired after extensive negotiations.

-A further five years later, the third piece, the Dwarves and Rings card 2: appeared on eBay and was purchased via a deal brokered by a trader
+A further five years later, the third piece, the Dwarves and Rings card, appeared on eBay and was purchased via a deal brokered by a trader.

-The search continues for this final piece: the Elves and Rings card 1
+The search continues for the final piece: the Elves and Rings card.

 vi.
 Other incomplete sketch panels